Alternative Billing Law Firm

 The courts have the power to overturn contingency agreements and to order hourly billing to be billed instead.

 Clients are often very nervous about litigation that may go on for years.
 Some lawyers estimate that a trial in family court can easily cost you $150,000.
-These kids of cases only occur when the family has a lot of assets worth fighting over.
+Further, these kinds of cases only occur when the family has a lot of assets worth fighting over.

 Even if your family law trial only goes on for three days, it may put you back $60,000.

 Our alternative billing law firm decided to take a big risk and offer a flat fee of $125,000 for long trials.
 This takes out the risk of your trial costing you $150,000+.
-We do this because we want to increase the amount of family law people that are represented by family lawyers, instead of doing it themselves.
+Further, we do this because we want to increase the number of family law people that are represented by family lawyers, instead of doing it themselves.